EveSeward/Assignment-3/README.md

 ```
 <img width="1000" alt="Rplot02" src="https://github.com/user-attachments/assets/2048fd60-6fb6-4f5d-9dec-06d819d9f199">
+Figure 1.
+City of Kelowna census dissemination areas showing median total income (left) and percentage of respondants with knowledge of french (right).

 ### Step 8: Calculate Queen and Rook weights

+In order to calulate Moran's I, we need to define which locations fall within our neighbourhood.
+We'll use the Queen weighting scheme to define another neighbourhood as the eight neighbouring polygons located vertically, horizontally, and diagonally from our main point (I).
+Then we will use the Rook weighting scheme to define a neighbourhood as the four neighbouring plygons located vertically and horizontally from our main point (I).
+By selecting these neighbourhoods, we can compare how either might affect our results.
+From this comparison, we can decide which is most sutiable for our analysis.

 ```{r Neighbours, echo=TRUE, eval=TRUE, warning=FALSE}
 #Income Neighbours - Queens weight